mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 ### Additions

-- Introduced `com.google.android.gms.permission.AD_ID` permission to the Android Manifest file.
+* We added a `com.google.android.gms.permission.AD_ID` permission to the Android manifest file.
 This permission governs access to the advertising ID, facilitating more effective targeting and personalization within the app's advertisement services.
-(Note: This permission is currently disabled with the tools:node="remove" attribute.)
+  * Note that this permission is currently disabled with the `tools:node="remove"` attribute.

 ## 7.0.5 {#705}